schemaitat/homepage/content/posts/homepage-setup/index.en.md

 ![jenins-1](jenkins-1.png)

-Now, select **Git** as branch source and provide the source repository for your hugo project and credentilas if needed.
+Now, select **Git** as branch source, provide the source repository for your hugo project and credentilas if needed.

 ![jenins-2](jenkins-2.png)